cyber-boost/helix/legal/bbl_software_license.md

 • **"Small Entity"** means any individual or Legal Entity that does not meet the criteria for Commercial Use as defined herein, and that uses the Software solely for internal business operations, research, development, testing, or personal purposes, and not in connection with any revenue-generating commercial product or service.

-• **"Software"** means the Symor software program (a product of CyberBoost LLC d/b/a Symor), including all source code, object code, executable files, documentation, configuration files, data files, and any Modifications thereto, whether in whole or in part, in any form, and on any media, including any updates, upgrades, bug fixes, patches, or new versions provided by Licensor.
+• **"Software"** means the Helix software program (a product of CyberBoost LLC d/b/a Helix), including all source code, object code, executable files, documentation, configuration files, data files, and any Modifications thereto, whether in whole or in part, in any form, and on any media, including any updates, upgrades, bug fixes, patches, or new versions provided by Licensor.

 • **"You"** or **"Your"** means an individual or Legal Entity exercising permissions granted by this Agreement.